MustafizSaadi/ASB-ECBS/README.md

 ```

 ## Licence
-This software is released under the MIT License, see [LICENSE.txt](LICENCE.txt).
+This software is released under the MIT License, see (LICENCE.txt).

 ## Author
 [Mustafizur Rahman] (https://github.com/MustafizSaadi)